 Fan-shaped gorgonian coral frequently observed on the Schmitt-Ott seamount.
-White cover on the black basaltic rock are biogenic sediments (foraminifera, pteropod shells a.o.).
-The hydrographic profile from the surface to 1000m showed a decline in temperature from 17.2° C in the near-surface 100m to 3.4° C at the depth of the summit of the seamount at 920m and deeper (Fig. 9).
-The near-summit salinity was 34.41 PSU.
+White cover on the black basaltic rock is biogenic sediment (foraminifera, pteropod shells a.o.).

 Substrate and VME indicator observations (video, trawl and grab samples)

 Two CAMPOD transects, from the NW and SE, respectively, were run uphill from 1000m to the 920 m summit of the shallowest feature of the Schmitt-Ott (Fig. 11).
 Each transect lasted about 50 minutes, and the distance travelled in each was roughly 1000 m.
 Selected images from the dive transects are shown in Figure 10.